The trace of the local $\mathbf{A}^1$-degree: Introduction

 \subsection{Acknowledgements}

 We would like to thank Kirsten Wickelgren for her excellent guidance during this project.
 We would also like to thank Matthias Wendt and Jesse Kass for their helpful insights during the 2019 Arizona Winter School.
+We are grateful to an anonymous referee for comments and suggestions that greatly improved the paper.
 Finally, we would like to thank the organizers of the Arizona Winter School, as this work is the result of one of the annual AWS project groups.

 The first and fifth authors are supported by NSF Graduate Research Fellowships under grant numbers DGE-1845298 and DGE-1144152, respectively.